 Tesla Model 2 battery

-Coming to its battery, the Tesla Model 2 is expected with the new Iron-based battery, which promises long cycle life.
+Tesla could offer the Model 2 is with a new Iron-based battery, which promises long cycle life.
 Further, the shift from Nickel to Iron for its entry-level future cars indicates Tesla is keen on lowering the cost of the car.
 An Iron base (which is more abundant than Nickel) would mean that Tesla would have fewer supply constraints.
 However, Musk indicated he had urged mining companies to produce more of the material.

 With its long cycle life, the Tesla LFP battery (Lithium Iron Phosphate) would be an integral part of the Tesla Robotaxi.
 Long cycle life is paramount for commercial applications.
 The Robotaxi could be a derivative of the Model 2 with some of the luxury/convenience features deleted.
 Since Tesla already introduced the Model 3 with an LFP battery, the company could gather essential insights into this chemistry for optimization in the mass-market Model 2 in 2023.